Nursing Degree Program

 - A student cannot have failed out of another nursing program within the last three years.

-- Incoming college freshman are eligible to apply for direct admittance into the nursing major if they have successfully completed duel credit Anatomy & Physiology I/II, or an equivalent, and have earned an ATI TEAS score of 65% or higher.
+- Incoming college freshmen and transfer students are eligible to apply for direct admittance into the nursing major if they have successfully completed dual credit Anatomy & Physiology I/II, or an equivalent, and have earned an ATI TEAS score of 58% or higher.
 Please contact our Program Support Specialist, Morgan Reardon, for more details.

 Our program is accredited by the following organizations: